fraxflax/nw-watchdog/help.md

 #### <ins>Several VPN paths with one preferred interface:

-This is a (real life) cornor case but worth explaining to get an understanding of the capabilities of nw-watchdog.
+This is a (real life) cornor case but worth explaining to get an understanding of the capabilities of __nw-watchdog__.

 We have setup ifupdown to handle three different vpn-interfaces: vpnL vpnP and vpnF<br>
 They all use the same VPN server but have different routes to the server.<br>